- CPD Overview

 Click here to learn more about the InterContinental Sydney.

 Book now and save with our introductory pricing for the first 70 delegates.
-All registrations are for in-person attendance and include morning tea, afternoon tea and lunch, as well as a ticket to the AASW National Excellence Awards networking function.
+All registrations are for in-person attendance and include morning tea, afternoon tea and lunch.
+All Summit registrations also include a ticket to the AASW National Excellence Awards cocktail reception.

 All prices are in AUD and include GST.